-To make your next date night a home-cooked feast, head to Bondi Junction's Salt Meats Cheese for a lesson in Italian cooking.
+To make your next date night a home-cooked feast, head to Circular Quay’s Salt Meats Cheese for a lesson in Italian cooking.
 At this popular providore, just about everything is made from scratch, and its classes teach you how to do the same.
-The Bondi Junction location hosts a bunch of hands-on classes, so you can learn all about making your own mozzarella, sausages, pizza, focaccia and pasta.
+They host a bunch of hands-on classes, so you can learn all about making your own fettucine, ravioli, tortellini, and pizza.

-Salt Meats Cheese: Shop 1027, 500 Oxford Street, Bondi Junction; L201 Alfred Street Gateway, Circular Quay
+Salt Meats Cheese: L201 Alfred Street Gateway, Circular Quay

 For an out-of-the-box date night, book an Escape room experience.
 The general idea is that you're locked in a room and fed clues so you can get out.
 Next Level Escape in CBD has two themes, The Artefact and Ex Libris is the perfect date for crime show lovers and puzzle solvers, while Newtown's The Cipher Room has different scenarios that require you to solve a mystery and is great for a group date.